 In order to restore some balance between product reviews and helpful information, I need to add additional content in the form of “info only” articles that answer specific questions within the niche.
-This will also provide some long tail traffic as these kind of articles will rank for a good number of small search term key phrases.
+This will also provide some long-tail traffic as this kind of article will rank for a good number of small search term key phrases.

 - Yahoo Answers has been my first port of call, simply performing a search for your main keyword will bring up a host of questions.

-- Google Suggest is another free resource that I will use to gather possible type in keywords and sentences that I probably haven’t thought of.
+- Google Suggest is another free resource that I will use to gather possible types in keywords and sentences that I probably haven’t thought of.

 The one rule I have here is to use a name NOT a keyword as the comment author.

-I use this to test my niche and my on page optimisation to see what my conversion rate is.
-Whilst this is not super important at the start it can help with niche niche start-up blues where there is zero traffic and a very lonely niche site!
+I use this to test my niche and my on-page optimization to see what my conversion rate is.
+Whilst this is not super important at the start it can help with niche start-up blues where there is zero traffic and a very lonely niche site!

 Mini 5-10 site PBN